openwallet-foundation/architecture-sig/docs/papers/architecture-whitepaper.md

 ### Non-Functional Requirements

 A **non-functional requirement** is a requirement that specifies criteria that can be used to judge the operation of a system, rather than specific behaviors.
+The NFRs included in this document should be considered illustrative and should be carefully considered for each specific physical architecture and implementation.

 #### Functional Suitability
 This characteristic represents the degree to which a product or system provides functions that meet stated and implied needs when used under specified conditions.